cakephp/docs/en/index.rst

     .. image:: /_static/img/read-the-book.jpg

-    Enjoy the CakePHP cookbook almost anywhere.
+    Enjoy the CakePHP book almost anywhere.
 Available as both a PDF and EPUB, you can now read it on more devices, as well as offline.

     - `PDF <../_downloads/en/CakePHPBook.pdf>`_